With 7 models to choose from and sleeping capacities ranging from 12 to 22 people, there is a houseboat for every kind of group and budget imaginable.

 If everybody going on your houseboat trip will be paying their own share of the cost, it is a good idea to have people give you the cash for their share of the rental cost at the time they make the commitment.
 If they’ve paid there is less chance they will change their minds.
 If someone drops out at the last minute and hasn’t paid, it puts a burden on everyone else who is going on the trip.
 You can pay for the boat as early as you want, so the sooner you collect the money, the better!

-You will be required to submit a deposit when you make the reservation, and then pay the full amount of the rental 75 days prior to your trip.
-You will get the deposit back after your trip, less the cost of any vessel damage/loss should it occur.
+You will be required to submit a booking deposit that is applied to the rental amount when you make the reservation, with the full amount of the rental being due 75 days prior to your trip.
+Also required is a Security/Damage deposit due upon arrival.
+You will get this deposit back after your trip, less the cost of any vessel damage/loss should it occur.

 Dining on your houseboat vacation is one of the biggest pleasures you’ll experience.
 There are several ways you can plan your meals, depending on the type of group.
 You can make them as elaborate or as simple as you wish, since the gourmet galleys on our vessels have everything you need.
 Besides a good variety of cookware, bakeware and utensils, all houseboat models have a stove top, oven, microwave and barbeque.
 Here are some suggestions to make your meal planning easier: